 - Identify the possible risks and assumptions

-- Define the resource and cost estimate to completion of each activity, component and work package
+- Define the resource and cost estimate to the completion of each activity, component and work package

-The above exercise gives an exact estimate of the project and the outcome of the workshop may be a project plan and a project schedule with effort, resource and cost estimates.
+The above exercise gives an exact estimate of the project and the outcome of the workshop may be a project plan and a project schedule with effort, resource, and cost estimates for pmp professionals.

 Happy learning!
-We wish you good luck in your PMP® certification journey!
+We wish you good luck with your PMP Certification Training journey!